-Angelfishes are a family of fish of roughly 80 species; five of occur in the Hawaiian Islands.
-Their vibrant colors make them a favorite of divers and snorkelers when observed, as well as a popular aquarium fish.
-Many species of angelfish are protogynous hermaphrodites where mature life begins as females later changing into males, sometimes indicated by color pattern change.
-Once classified as a close relative of butterflyfish, it is now characterized in its own distinct family.
+Angelfishes are a family of fish with roughly 80 species, with five present in the Hawaiian Islands.
+Their vibrant colors make them a favorite among divers and snorkelers and a popular aquarium fish.
+Many species of angelfish are protogynous hermaphrodites, meaning while their life may begin as female, they later change to male.
+This transformation is sometimes indicated by color pattern change.
+Once classified as a close relative of butterflyfish, they are now characterized in its own distinct family.

-Most species of Angelfish reside in coral reef settings, rarely venturing from cover and are territorial.
-Some bold species like the Bandit Angelfish has been observed swimming in open ocean areas.
-Angelfish aren’t as commonly seen by snorkelers and many times missed by divers.
-Distribution and range depends on the species, many largely residing in the Northwestern Hawaiian Islands.
-Of the 5 residing Angelfish species in the Hawaiian Islands, 4 of them are endemic to Hawaiian waters, making them a unique species if encountered.
+Most species of angelfish reside in coral reef settings, rarely venture from cover, and are quite territorial.
+Some bold species such as the bandit angelfish have been observed swimming in open ocean areas.
+Angelfish aren’t commonly seen by snorkelers, and many times are missed by divers.
+Distribution and range depend on the species, and many reside in the Northwestern Hawaiian Islands.
+Of the five angelfish species who call Hawaiian waters home, four are endemic.

-Larger species of Angelfish will primarily feed on sponges but their diet varies from algae to even zooplankton.
-They have a distinguished small mouth and brushlike teeth.
-Due to them being territorial, similar species don’t tend to do well if placed together.
-Sometimes they do better when introduced with mated pairs.
-These beautiful yet rare fish are a delight when encountered here by snorkelers and divers in the Hawaiian Islands.
+Angelfish have distinguished small mouths and brushlike teeth, and larger species of this fish feed primarily on sponges, although their diet can vary from algae to zooplankton.
+Due to them being territorial, similar species don’t do well if placed together and tend to do better when introduced with mated pairs.
+These beautiful yet rare fish are a delight when encountered by snorkelers and divers in the Hawaiian Islands.

-*Due to the constant rotation of animals back to the ocean, the presence of any specific animal cannot be guaranteed.
+*Due to the constant rotation of animals back to the ocean, we cannot guarantee the presence of any specific animal.